thinker227/TooLazyForGenerators/README.md

 }
 ```

+Services are registered through the `LazyGenerator.Services` and are built immediately when calling `LazyGenerator.Build()`.
+The registered services are then available at several points throughout the library, such as pipelines and generator outputs.
+If `IPipelineBuilder.UsingDependencyInjection()` is called during configuration, then [constructor injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#constructor-injection-behavior) is available to generator output classes, i.e. that types that are registered as services will be able to be provided to the class through its constructor(s).

 #### Scopes

-A new service scope is created for each *project*, meaning that outputs for the same project will all get the same scoped services.
-If you want to create a new service for each call to an output, register it as transient, and as a singleton if you want the same service through every single call.
+A new [service scope](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#service-lifetimes) is created for each *project*, meaning that outputs for the same project will all get the same [scoped](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#scoped) services.
+If you want to create a new service for each call to an output then register it as [transient](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#transient).
+If a service should be created once and never again then register it as a [singleton](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#singleton).